DynamoDS/Coulomb/docs/pages/03-anatomy-of-a-query/03-reducers.md

 ** TODO **

-In [How node feature usage works](/03-anatomy-of-a-query/01-how-node-feature-usage-works/) we looked at the [feature_usage_extractor.py](https://github.com/DynamoDS/Coulomb/blob/master/SessionTools/feature_usage_extractor.py) file.
-The next step in processing the data is to aggregate the files created by feature_usage_extractor.py into a single csv file.
-This is the feature_usage_merger.py.
+**TODO: Look again at whether this is best done with comments in code instead of narrative**

+This example will show how to create a csv file for analysis and visualisation in Excel.
+This is the feature_reducer.py

-In order to process the right files, the `VERSION` number between feature_distribution_extractor.py and feature_usage_merger.py must match.
+In order to process the right files, the `VERSION` number between feature_distribution_extractor.py and feature_reducer.py must match.

 ```python
 VERSION="2018-05-16" # this is the version of the feature_usage_extractor.py script